HutsonJason/docker-compose/traefik/README.md

 ##### Create the secret files

-To create the files in the secrets folder, you will need root:
+To create the files in the secrets directory, you will need root:

 ```sh
 sudo su